Traceability

 Traceability ensures safety in any animal-derived product supply chain but is critically important for FBS.
 FBS is widely used in cell culture research and bioproduction as a source of growth factors, hormones, and nutrients that support the growth of various cell types.
 The safety and quality of serum depends on its sourcing, production, and handling processes.

-Traceability: Sera should be traceable back to its source, ensuring ethical collection and compliance with regulations.
+Traceability Sera should be traceable back to its source, ensuring ethical collection and compliance with applicable regulations.

-ISO Certification: Suppliers may operate under ISO-certified processes for manufacturing and handling.
+ISO certification Suppliers may operate under ISO-certified processes for manufacturing and handling to ensure consistent quality standards.

 Ensure your serum provider is ISIA Traceability Certified